TcT2k/wxPDFView/Readme.md

 Compiling
 ---------
+It's recommended to use [PDFium binaries][3] (Version 4012 or newer) which makes building very easy.

+If you dare to build PDFium yourself follow the following instructions:
 * Build PDFium per instructions on the [PDFium page][2].
 * Use GYP_DEFINES='pdf_enable_xfa=0' when building pdfium
 * Use [CMake][4] to build the samples/simple project